lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   == The address size should appear above ==
   ===== Cleaning up =====

-In the sessions shown above, the test batch file successfully runs to completion.
+In the sessions shown above, the test batch file successfully ran to completion.
 If the test batch file fails at some point, then you will have to modify either the compiler or linker batch file, or possibly both.
 See `Modifying the batch files`_.